 “Frustration is the closest emotion to indulge in microtransactions than anything else.”

 (– Comments on Reddit)

-So, according to the quotes above, EA would apply losing streaks in order to cause frustration, which in turn will causes people to spend more money / increase retention.
+So, according to the quotes above, EA will apply losing streaks in order to cause frustration, which in turn will causes people to spend more money or perhaps increase retention.

 “Dynamic dificulty adjustment (DDA) is a technique for adaptively changing a game to make it easier or harder.
 A common paradigm to achieve DDA is through heuristic prediction and intervention, adjusting game dificulty once undesirable player states (e.g., boredom or frustration) are observed.”